puppetlabs/puppetdb/documentation/maintain_and_tune.markdown

 ## Tune the max heap size

 Although we provide [rule-of-thumb memory recommendations][memrec], PuppetDB's RAM usage depends on several factors.
 Your memory needs will vary depending on the number of nodes, frequency of Puppet runs, and amount of managed resources.
-For instance, nodes that check in once a day will require significantly less memory than those that check in every 30 minutes.
+For instance, nodes that check in one time a day requires significantly less memory than those that check in every 30 minutes.

 The best way to manage PuppetDB's max heap size is to estimate a ballpark figure, then [monitor the performance dashboard][dashboard] and [increase the heap size][configure_heap] if the "JVM Heap" metric regularly approaches the maximum.
 You may need to revisit your memory needs whenever your site grows substantially.